telefonicaid/thinking-cities/docs/index.md

 ## FIWARE Components

-FIWARE IoT Stack is based on the following [FIWARE components](walkthrough.md) in order to provide its functionality:
+Thinking Cities is based on the following [FIWARE components](walkthrough.md) in order to provide its functionality:

 - IoTAgents (IoTA)
 - Context Broker (Orion)